slideflow/slideflow/docs-source/source/tutorial2.rst

 Tutorial 2: Model training (advanced)
 =======================================

-In this next tutorial, we'll take a more hands-on approach by working with some of the base slideflow classes directly.
-We will train the same model as the first tutorial, but rather than using the project method :meth:`slideflow.project.Project.train`, we will use the :class:`slideflow.dataset.Datset` and :class:`slideflow.model.Trainer` classes directly in an interactive python session.
+In the first tutorial, we used :meth:`slideflow.Project.train` to execute training.
+This project function is useful in that it 1) configures outcome labels in a manner supporting multiple outcomes; 2) prepares any additional slide-level model input from clinical annotations; 3) configures mini-batch balancing; 4) performs full cross-validation rather than training a single model at a time; 4) supports hyperparameter sweeps; and 5) logs model parameters to the model directory.

+In this tutorial, however, we will walk through training a model using the :class:`slideflow.Datset` and :class:`slideflow.model.Trainer` classes directly in an interactive python session, both to demonstrate how model training happens under the hood and to provide a starting point if you would like to customize any part of the model training pipeline.

 Project Setup
 *************

-Using the same project configuration as the first tutorial, we will set up a new project with the :meth:`slideflow.project.Project.from_prompt` initializer:
+Using the same project configuration as the first tutorial, we will set up a new project with the :meth:`slideflow.Project.from_prompt` initializer:

 .. code-block:: python